-Managing your real estate license with the Texas Real Estate Commission (TREC) and the Texas Appraiser Licensing and Certification Board (TALCB) is about to get even easier.
-The agency is developing a new license management system called the Real Estate and Appraiser License Management Portal, or REALM Portal.
+Managing your real estate license with the Texas Real Estate Commission (TREC) and the Texas Appraiser Licensing and Certification Board (TALCB) is getting easier.
+The Real Estate and Appraiser License Management Portal, or REALM Portal, launches December 15.
 The REALM Portal will help prospective and current license holders go paperless and apply for or manage real estate licenses all online, 24/7.
 You'll also be able to:

 - Save and return to your application when you're ready.